 Panasonic continues its leadership role in establishing and operating a recycling system for waste batteries and consumer electronic products in North America.
-Following the start-up of a state recycling law in Minnesota in July 2007, we established the Electronic Manufacturers Recycling Management Company, LLC (MRM), jointly with Toshiba Corporation and Sharp Corporation in September of the same year, and began recycling TVs, PCs, and other electronic equipment.
+Following the startup of a state recycling law in Minnesota in July 2007, we established the Electronic Manufacturers Recycling Management Company, LLC (MRM), jointly with Toshiba Corporation and Sharp Corporation in September of the same year, and began recycling TVs, PCs, and other electronic equipment.

-With collaborative ties to several recycling companies, MRM operates collection programs on behalf of 40 companies across 20 states.
-MRM has collected approximately 340,592 tons since its inception in 2007.
+(approximately 460 thousand tons) since its inception in 2007.
 With the changes in Panasonic’s business strategies in the US in 2016, our remaining collection obligations are de-minimis, MRM will continue operating its collection programs on behalf of the manufacturers it serves.

 As for waste batteries, we established Call2Recycle in 1994 jointly with other battery manufacturers, and now provide recycling programs for rechargeable batteries throughout the US and Canada.
 Call2Recycle provides collection programs and a robust retail collection network for over 300 companies, and collected approx. 52,278 tons of primary and rechargeable batteries in the U.S. and Canada since the organization’s inception.
 In terms of accessibility, 86% of US residents live within 10 miles of a Call2Recycle collection site.